What Is Patina?

 Patina is where there are colour differences and light signs of wear and tear and slight general cracking appearing.

 This helicopter seat has patina.

-This classic MG car seat has both damaged areas and Patina.
+This classic MG car seat has both damaged areas and classic character

-The MG seat above on this Classic Car is more than Patina, it’s a mixture of both the base section is mainly patina, but the back on the left side upper is damaged and can’t’ be classed as patina.
+The MG seat above on this Classic Car is more than just age, it’s a mixture of both the base section is mainly patina, but the back on the left side upper is damaged and can’t’ be classed as character.

 This classic Jaguar Etype seat has patina.

-These worn Rolls Royce Seats have wear & damage that’s beyond Patina.
+These worn Rolls Royce Seats have wear & damage that’s beyond character.

 This Mercedes Seat and this Leather Sofa cushion are damaged this is not Patina.

 Chesterfield sofas and older antique furniture with type of look to them can give you a much greater valuable item than something that looks brand new, the character some of these style of furniture gain over the years adds great character and value to them.